Dataframe#

 >>> # The following two result in the same SQL query: >>> df.filter(col("a") > 1).collect() [Row(A=3, B=4)] >>> df.filter("a > 1").collect() # use SQL expression [Row(A=3, B=4)]

-- withColumn(col_name: str, col: Column | TableFunctionCall) DataFrame #
+- withColumn(col_name: str, col: Column | TableFunctionCall) DataFrame#

 Returns a DataFrame with an additional column with the specified name

-.If a column with the same name already exists in the DataFrame, that column is replaced by the new column.
+col_name.
+The column is computed by using the specified expressioncol.If a column with the same name already exists in the DataFrame, that column is replaced by the new column.

 col_name – The name of the column to add or replace.